backdrop-contrib/ip_geoloc/README.txt

 HIGH PERFORMANCE AJAX
 =====================
 IPGV&M will take advantage of the "High-performance Javascript callback handler", if installed.
-Here are its installation instructions for Apache, in bullet form.
-For Nginx, see http://drupal.org/node/1876418

-o download and enable https://drupal.org/project/js (7.x-1.0-beta3 or later) o copy the file sites/all/modules/js/js.php to the document root, i.e where index.php lives o visit admin/config/system/js which displays a number of lines tailored for your server o copy those lines and paste them into the .htaccess file in the document-root, immediately below the line "RewriteEngine on".
+Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js o find the .htacess in your document root, where your index.php lives o visit admin/config/system/js which displays a number of lines tailored for your server o copy those lines and paste them into .htaccess below the line "RewriteEngine on".

 IPGV&M will now perform its AJAX calls more efficiently.
-To switch this feature off, comment out the newly added lines from the .htaccess file (# in front).
+To switch this feature off, comment out the newly added lines from the .htaccess file (put # in front).

 RESTRICTIONS IMPOSED BY GOOGLE
 ==============================